 Chateau Style

 Given how many chateaus the book contains, I created a system that all the chateaus would follow throughout the book.
-Each chateau will begin with an individual chateau title page which features a full-bleed image of the chateau on the verso and the chateau name, and which region it’s located in on the recto.
-Following the title page are the introduction pages, which feature the history of the chateau on the verso which is atop a periwinkle background.
-The history continues as needed until you hit the “Royal Residents” spotlight page which features portrait images of those royals and a brief intro of their history and their ties to that specific chateau.
+Each chateau will begin with an individual chateau title page, which features a full-bleed image of the chateau on the verso and the chateau name and which region it’s located in on the recto.
+Following the title page are the introduction pages, which feature the history of the chateau on the verso, which is atop a periwinkle background.
+The history continues as needed until you hit the “Royal Residents” spotlight page, which features portrait images of those royals and a brief intro of their history and their ties to that specific chateau.
 Once the history is covered, a varied number of pages (depending on the chateau) will showcase large images of the chateau and its interesting features.
-Finally, to end each chateau on a sage green background will be a two-page spread showcasing the gardens.
+Finally, to end each chateau on a sage green background, there will be a two-page spread showcasing the gardens.

 Previous